+As previously discussed, the Australian Government's policy is to harmonise national vehicle safety standards with international regulations.
 The current emissions standards for new light vehicles in Australia are based on the Euro 5 standards.
-The more stringent Euro 6 standards commenced in the EU from September 2014, with the next phase of these standards ('Euro 6d'), due to commence in the EU in September 2017.
+The more stringent Euro 6 standards commenced in the EU from September 2014, with the current phase of these standards ('Euro 6d') applying to new cars sold in the EU from September 2017.
+These standards are expected to improve the correlation between laboratory tested and on-road emissions and fuel consumption levels.
+572

-Euro 6d will introduce changes to improve the integrity of the testing regime, with the key change being the replacement of the current drive cycle testing regime (the NEDC) with the new Worldwide Harmonised Light Vehicles Test Procedure (WLTP).
-The WLTP defines test
+Euro 6d introduced changes to improve the integrity of the testing regime, with the key change being the replacement of the current drive cycle testing regime (the NEDC) with the new Worldwide Harmonised Light Vehicles Test Procedure (WLTP), a more robust laboratory test.
+The WLTP defines test procedures for fuel consumption and emissions which are more representative of real-world driving conditions; for example, it includes more robust testing parameters, such as a longer drive cycle, and higher maximum and average speeds than the current NEDC test.
+573